alechill/ts-retrofit/README.md

 - Position: Method

-`Config` decorator provides a direct way to set config for a request in axios.
+`Config` decorator provides a direct way to set static config for a request in axios.

 ```typescript
 @BasePath("/api/v1")